 Lightweight Sandals

-A compact pair of sandals for evenings and the Feast Day gives your feet recovery time between walking stages.
-Tevas or Birkenstock Arizonas pack flat and handle both dinner and the abbey courtyard.
+For evenings and the Feast Day.
+Tevas or Birkenstock Arizonas pack flat and handle dinner and the abbey courtyard.

 Hiking Poles & Trail Gear